 When you add an agent instance, the agent process is created on the Agent Manager host.
 Activating the agent instance starts that agent process.
-When you start an agent's data collection, the agent process starts collecting data from the monitored host and to sends it to Foglight for Hyper-V.
+When you start an agent's data collection, the agent process starts collecting data from the monitored host and to sends it to Hyper-V Monitoring in Foglight Evolve Cloud.